 - (1) Allocation: The overall goal of the investment committee in establishing the asset class ranges is to create balance across the portfolio between sources of return, liquidity timeliness, and types of risk.
 The purpose and definition of each asset class and sub-class is as follows: - a.
 Safe Assets are defined as investments with little-to-no principal risk.
 These assets are U.S. Government securities and cash.
 This portion of the portfolio is in place to provide capital preservation and stability during volatile periods as well as facilitate spending and capital call requirements.
 Maintaining safe assets minimizes the risk of becoming forced sellers of assets during moments of market stress. - b.
+Intermediate Assets represent private, finite life investment vehicles whose term is generally longer than public risk assets, but shorter than private risk assets.
+Since there is modest liquidity within these investments, they seek to earn returns above market lending rates, but not as high as private risk assets.
+Many strategies within this asset class have a credit or contractual yield orientation, with lower correlations top public equity markets.
+These include strategies such as direct lending, distressed lending/sales, and niche credit opportunities.
+In many cases, collateral is attached to these investments and/or they seek a higher priority of payments within a stressed or distressed environment.
+They offer idiosyncratic return /risk profiles that are generally more predictable and consistent; thereby aiming to reduce overall portfolio risk in tandem with earning attractive returns. - c.
 The Portfolio Overlay is another line of defense for capital preservation.
 Allocation towards this asset class will be infrequent and in line with protecting the entire portfolio from unwanted risks and market shocks.
 This is achieved through a number of liquid exchange traded instruments that aim to hedge against undesired risks.
-The target allocation is set to zero percent because allocating capital to this asset class will only be on an as needed, opportunistic basis.
+The target allocation is set to zero percent because allocating capital to this asset class will only be on an as needed, opportunistic basis. - d.

-- c.
 Public Risk Assets define the liquid investments.
 These investments are traded in liquid markets/exchanges.
-This allocation has been parsed into four sub-asset classes which further define the portfolio's risk. - The Public Equity allocation is the primary growth driver of the portfolio.
-In it are investments in either liquid index securities and/or investment managers who invest with companies or in markets with great prospects, while taking positions against (a.k.a., short shorting) those that have deteriorating fundamentals and/or are in declining industries. - ii.
-Public Credit investments provide a differentiated source of return from the overall equity markets and diversify our public market risk.
-These are investments with managers that invest in corporate, sovereign, and structured credit. - iii.
-Real Return represents a hedge against inflation, so as to preserve the endowment's corpus.
-This allocation includes investments in commodities (either through derivatives and/or their physical assets), REITs, and occasionally equities that are tied to natural resource companies.
-Historically, these investments have maintained high correlations to levels of inflation. - iv.
-The Pure Alpha portion of the portfolio invests with niche investment managers that provide idiosyncratic sources of investment return.
-These investment strategies cannot be replicated in an index, nor does their performance track to an index.
-Examples of these strategies are global macro managers who make calls on the direction of economic events through fundamental analysis, event driven managers that analyze corporate events and take positions based on probable outcomes, and insurance-linked securities that have zero correlation to equity markets (and are dependent on outside factors such as weather and/or natural disasters). - d) Private Risk Assets are the illiquid portion of the portfolio, serving as the primary return enhancement over broad public equity markets.
+Within this section of the portfolio, a number of uncorrelated objectives across equity and credit managers and instruments are sought. - Orientations vary as they seek growth, value, momentum, inflation protection, and/or catalyst driven events.
+Some of these investments will track closely to market indices, with a goal to earn or exceed the benchmark return, but with less risk than the benchmark.
+Other investments will closely follow a market benchmark, as they seek to offer broad diversification for the aggregate portfolio, while still earning high risk adjusted returns, while muting general equity market volatility when possible. - e.
+Private Risk Assets are the illiquid portion of the portfolio, serving as the primary return enhancement over broad public equity markets.
 Because of the long-term nature of the endowment's capital, the portfolio can hold illiquid investments that may take years for profit realization.
 While the use of capital is sacrificed during this timeframe, these investments are held to higher hurdles of performance, as they are expected to earn a significant return premium over public market equivalent investments.
-These investments are further defined into four sub-asset classes, as described below: - i.
-Private Equity transactions take ownership in companies across the spectrum of their life cycles.
-These transactions are structured in several forms, such as: - Leveraged Buyouts use debt and equity to purchase a company, enhance its operations and/or balance sheet, and then position the Company for sale to another buyer or into public equity markets.
-Typically, these companies are more mature or established. - Growth Equity is capital provided to companies allowing them to expand their operations into new products or markets in exchange for an ownership stake.
-These companies typically are young in their overall life cycle, though have proven products and/or services.
-In some cases, these companies are already yielding profits.
+These investments seek to invest in the debt and/or equity of businesses as well as physical assets.
+A wide variety of strategies are utilized across varied geographies, sectors, and liquidity profiles, so as to achieve market and vintage year diversification.